Fractional Topology in Interacting 1D Superconductors: Topological markers from correlation functions

-In the following we show that the particle Chern number $C$ defined in \eqref{Cherns_nambu} remains a physically sensible quantity on its own, as it can be measured through real-space correlation functions of the wire.
+We now show that the particle Chern number $C$ defined in \eqref{Cherns_nambu} can recast as a physically and experimentally sensible quantity, as it can be expressed in terms of real-space correlation functions of the wire.

-\subsection{Measuring Topology from correlation functions}
+\subsection{Measuring topology from correlation functions}